manasdebashiskar/AllsightGraphDB/README.md

 User gets to chose from the following sets of queries
 1) Return customer belonging to a certain age group
 2) Retun Region where highest number of customer belonging to age 20-30.
-3) Return populous Age group in a given region.
+3) Return populous Age group in a given regions.

 # Graph DB internals
 Before diving into the internal of this program may be we should talk a little bit about what counts while dealing with *Graph*.